mpeutz/gulp-fesk/README.md

 # gulp-msg

-Gulp plugin for MSG (Magnificent styleguide) an enhanced version of KSS ([Knyle Stype Sheets](http://warpspire.com/kss/)) documentation generation.
+Gulp plugin for MSG (Magnificent styleguide) an enhanced version of KSS ([Knyle Style Sheets](http://warpspire.com/kss/)) documentation generation.

 This plugin is based on [kss-node](https://github.com/hughsk/kss-node) and generates a styleguide based on code documentation.
 The plugin is mainly a fork of `kss-nodes`'s bin script.